bsa-git/feathers-plus-admin/README.md

 3. Environment variables

 Add file ".env" to your project to set user environment variables.
-See the sample file ".env.example".
+See the sample file ".env.dev.example" for development mode or ".env.prod.example" for production mode.
 In environment variables, user's secret data such as user_id, user_secret, etc. are usually specified.

 4. Start your app for development mode